 Question.
 How did the instructor build a swimmer out of Douglas?
 (6 marks)

-After months of drill the instructor pronounced Douglas a swimmer, but Douglas himself tested the cure in open water: he swam two miles across Lake Wentworth and then dived in Warm Lake to confirm the fear had truly left him.
+The instructor then pronounced Douglas a swimmer, but Douglas tested the cure himself: he swam two miles across Lake Wentworth and dived in Warm Lake to confirm the fear had gone.
+The method worked because it isolated each part, drilled it, and only then asked him to combine them, making the cure as much psychological as physical.

 Marker's Eye: CBSE awards 1 mark for naming the rope-and-pulley belt, 1 for the breathing drill, 1 for the leg-kick board, 1 for the integration, and 2 for the open-water validation.
 Skip any of these five components and the answer caps at 4 of 6.